minetest-palamod/palamod/README.md

 * Faction and protection system (Handled by another mod)
 * Economy system (Handled by another mod)
 * Decocraft (I dont like decocraft and it should be external)
+* Gost blocks (Should be in external mod and sadly require engine change)

 Installing
 ----------